kagehq/keys/README.md

 ## Log Format

-Logs are stored in `agent-keys.log` with the following structure:
+Logs are stored in `kage-keys.log` with the following structure:

 ```json
 [